galacticcouncil/hydration-docs/docs/run_hydradx_collator.md

 ## What's next?

 Make sure that your node is fully synced.
-Once done, let us know, and we will add your node to the collator set.
+Once done, let us know, and we will add your node to the collators set.